gmcmillan100/docs/jekyll.md

 Jekyll is a static site generator and text transformation engine.
 Give Jekyll text written in your favorite markup language, such as Markdown, and Jekyll will churn that through a layout or a series of layout files.

 # Installation

+It's a pain to install.
+There are too many dependencies and have to work with the new mac version.

 Main article: https://jekyllrb.com/docs/installation/